 The Trustees' policy remains to invest in a broad range of assets.
-As at 31 December 2020, the Scheme's investment strategy, excluding AVCs, was to invest the Scheme's assets according to the following benchmark:
+As at 31 December 2021, the Scheme's investment strategy, excluding AVCs, was to invest the Scheme's assets according to the following benchmark:

-Global equities 24.0%
+Global equities 27.5%

-Absolute return investments 11.0%
+Absolute return investments (including private credit) 15.0%

-Private credit 7.5%

 Total growth assets 42.5%

 Total matching assets 57.5%

-\Matching assets are assets that are designed to move broadly in line with the Scheme's liabilities and include liability driven investment funds and bond funds.
+\Matching assets are assets that are designed to move broadly in line with the assessed value of the Scheme's liabilities and include liability driven investment funds, asset backed securities and bond funds.